JustAnOpossum/myq-node/README.md

 ## login(email, password[, deviceId])

-Promise, sets email address and password for future requests. deviceId is optional but will set them for other methods.
+Sets email address and password for future requests. deviceId is optional but will set them for other methods.

 ## getDevices()